dechamps/FlexASIO/BACKENDS.md

 PortAudio has a direct path to the audio hardware driver, which makes for an ideal setup for low latency operation.
-The lack of APOs in the signal path can also be helpful in applications where fidelity to the original signal is of the utmost importance.
+The lack of APOs in the signal path can also be helpful in applications where fidelity to the original signal is of the utmost importance, and in fact, this mode can be used for "bit-perfect" operation.
 However, since mixing is bypassed, other applications cannot use the audio device at the same time.

 **Note:** FlexASIO will show channel names (e.g. "Front left") when the WASAPI backend is used.
 Channel names are not shown when using other backends due to